pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 In the RDS console, create a database **in the region matching your Pachyderm cluster**.
 Choose the **PostgreSQL** engine and select a PostgreSQL version >= 13.3.

-Configure your DB instance as follow.
+Configure your DB instance as follows.

 | SETTING | Recommended value|
 |:----------------|:--------------------------------------------------------|